 - 2nd generation Apple TVs that have no hard disk space (they actually have 8GB of flash disk space, but that is undocumented).
-These are much smaller than 1st generation Apple TVs, and are AirPlay capable making them great to use with iPads.
-Also they are small enough to fit within the palm of your hand and can be easily carried around along with your iPad.
+These are much smaller than 1st generation Apple TVs and are AirPlay capable making them great to use with iPads.
+Also, they are small enough to fit in the palm of your hand and can be easily carried around along with your iPad.
 These also include a remote, although the remote is not shown in the picture below.

 Once you connect your Apple TV to a TV or projector, you can then make the TV or projector display anything on your iPad (or an iPhone or an iPod Touch) as long as you have these prerequisites in place:

 - iOS 5 installed on your iPad, iPhone, or iPod Touch — this update adds improved AirPlay capabilities to your iOS devices.